 Everyone loves pizza.
 Whether you prefer New York-style or Chicago-style, thin crust or deep dish, gluten-free or wood-fired, there’s a pizza out there for you.
 But where did this heroic dish originate?
 Let’s investigate...

 Who Invented Pizza?

 Immigrants from Naples introduced pizza to the United States at the turn of the century.
-Gennaro Lombardi opened the first American pizzeria in Manhattan in 1905.
+In 1905 in the Little Italy neighborhood of Manhattan, New York-style pizza began with the opening of America's first pizzeria, Lombardi's, by Gennaro Lombardi.
+Lombardi's served large, wide pies and, for only a nickel, you could get a single slice.
 Lombardi’s is still open today and claims that it still uses the same coal oven.

 In Chicago, Ike Sewell and Ric Riccardo decided to put a spin on classic pizza by inverting the layers and baking it in a 2-3-inch-deep pan.
 The pair started selling their deep-dish pizza at Pizzeria Uno in 1943.